 - Deut.
 17:7, 19:19, 22:21, 22:24, 24:7

 Lawsuits Among the Brothers

-6 When any of you has a grievance against another brother, does he dare go to law before the unrighteous rather than the saints?
-2 Or don’t you realize the saints will judge the world?
-But if the world will be judged by you, are you not competent to judge in trivial matters?1 3 Don’t you realize we will judge angels?
+6 When any of you has a grievance against another brother, does he dare to bring it before the unrighteous for a judgment, rather than the saints?
+2 Or don’t you realize that the saints will judge the world?
+But if the world will be judged by you, are you not competent to judge trivial matters?1 3 Don’t you realize that we will judge angels?
 How much more, then, the things of this life!
 4 If, therefore, you have disputes about such matters, why do you set them before men with no standing in the church?
 5 I say this to your shame.
-Can it possibly be there is not a single wise man among you capable of settling a dispute between his brothers?
+Can it possibly be that there is not a single wise man among you who is able to settle a dispute between his brothers?
 6 But instead, brother goes to law against brother, and that before unbelievers!
 7 Accordingly, you already have suffered utter defeat,2 since you have lawsuits among yourselves.
 Why not rather be wronged?
 Why not rather be cheated?
 8 But no, you yourselves wrong and cheat, and you do this to your brothers!